 The purpose of a mentoring relationship in college is to help students overcome the challenges often associated with the transition to their first year at Western.
 Peer Mentors provide academic and personal support and build bridges between their mentees and departments and resources across campus.

-For more information about the Peer Mentor Program, contact Emmanuel Camarillo at Emmanuel.Camarillo@wwu.edu or by phone at (360) 650-2456.
+For more information about the Peer Mentor Program or to sign up to have a Peer Mentor, contact Natalie Magnus at Natalie.Magnus@wwu.edu or by phone at (360) 650-3558.